Mesothelioma Survivor Stories

 Our compassionate Patient Advocates can:

-- Help you get a second opinion for an accurate diagnosis
+- Help you get a second opinion or confirm your diagnosis

-- Connect you with leading mesothelioma specialists and cancer centers
+- Connect you with top doctors and cancer centers

-- Look for financial assistance to help you pay for medical treatments
+- Pursue compensation to help you pay for medical treatments

 Nontraditional and alternative treatments should only be pursued under the supervision and guidance of your specialist.